MattHatwey/Manemo/chapter2.md

 "...Matt?!
 LEGENDARIA?!
 AND MORE?!?!?!" said everyone in the crystal tower.

 "Hi!" said Matt.
 "You've been gone for a day now." said Sansei.
+"We found a mysterious object yesterday, after you left." said Hatwey.
+"I'll check it out later, I forgot to look at one memory because Spade and Clover came." said Matt.
+"See you later!" said Hatwey.
+Matt put his hand in, and he magically teleported inside.

+"...The next memory is..." said Matt.

+"...Matt?..."

+"...Next week..."

+"...Born..."

+"...Name..."

+"...Goodbye..."

+"...That's it?" said Matt.

+"I don't understand what this means." said Matt.

+"Matt, next week, born, name, goodbye." said Matt.

+Matt thought for 30 minutes until he finally understood.

+"Matt's children are born next week, name them.
+Goodbye." said Matt.
+Then he immediatly went back to the crystal tower to tell everyone.
+"You're back!" said Sansei and Hatwey."What did you see this time?" asked Honest."Matt's children are born next week, name them.
+Goodbye." said Matt."WHAT?!" said Sansei and Hatwey."But you're a man." said Honest.
+Then everyone in the crystal tower looked at Hatwey and Sansei, then realized Hatwey was too young, so they all stared at Sansei.
+"Next week will be a wedding, perhaps." said the prince.